 In a world in constant changes, our capacity to adapt our behaviours to new situations is of vital importance.
 As a matter of survival it is thus essential to let innovators do their work: study what exists, come up with new solutions.

 He who aims for innovation needs access to knowledge and freedom of expression.
 This matches article 19 of the Universal Declaration of Human Rights, which includes ‘freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers’.
+This applies to software creation, which is just another way of expression using programming languages.

 [ Get in Touch ]